-Eighteen editions of the course (since 2012) were attended by participants from organizations in 16 countries.
+Twenty editions of the course since 2012 were attended by participants from organizations in 16 countries.

 Summary of internal Philips evaluation for July 2016 course (scale 1 to 5, 5=excellent)

 "Our team on Vision & Robotics choose to use perClass in our machine vision solutions on a structural base.
 Therefore we followed the in-house training at Wageningen UR with the whole team of (senior) software researchers.
 The in-house training was from a very high level, perfectly fitting the market demands.
 Now we should be able to develop faster with a better score on classification issues in agriculture and food applications.

 -- Erik Pekkeriet, Senior Project manager at Wageningen UR, The Netherlands